BoltsFramework/Bolts-ObjC/Readme.md

 3. If an app is present, build a URL with the appropriate al_applink_data specified and navigate to that URL
 4. Otherwise, open the browser with the original URL specified

-In the simplest case, it takes just one line of code for developers to navigate to a URL that may have an App Link:
+In the simplest case, it takes just one line of code to navigate to a URL that may have an App Link:

 ```objective-c
 [BFAppLinkNavigation navigateToURLInBackground:url];